LoopKit/loopdocs/docs/loop-3/medtrum.md

 What about other time changes?
 Suppose the iOS -> General -> Time & Date is modified to manually change the time, but the time zone is not adjusted.
 (Sometimes this is done to defeat limits on games. **Do Not** do this on an OS-AID phone.
 If you have an "old" glucose reading in the "future" - Loop will not predict correctly which may have dangerous consequences.)
 There will not be an obvious display in the main display or Nano screen (which keys off time zone) but you will get regular warnings that phone does not have automatic time set.

+> When automatic time is disabled on the iPhone settings, Loop will not automatically modify insulin delivery and the pump will revert to scheduled basal after the last temporary basal rate duration completes.

 Loop 3 will display this warning modal screen if it detects a problem with the Phone time.
 It leaves it up the user to decide what action should be taken.
 To make this warning stop, go to iOS -> General -> Time & Date and enable Set Automatically.

 ![graphic warning user of a problem with the time on the phone](img/omnipod-time-change.svg){width="300"}